Unsure of the difference between cash-flow and capital? Business jargon can often be complicated, especially if you’re just getting started.

 A business license granted by a company that enables a party (franchisee) to market its products or services.
 For example, Ben and Jerry’s is the company and the parlours where you buy ice-cream are a franchise.

 Stands for ‘General Data Protection Regulation’.
-Set to be fully implemented across the EU by May 25th 2018.
+Introduced across the EU on May 25th 2018.
 To find out how this affects you, see our article ‘What is GDPR?’

 The items or stock owned by a business.